AwesomesauceLabs/piglet-viewer/README.md

 when parsing `StreamingAssets/piglet-viewer-args.txt`, so quoted arguments and arguments with spaces are not possible.

-It is still possible to use ordinary command line options when there is `StreamingAssets/piglet-viewer-args.txt` file in your project.
+On platforms that support it (e.g. Windows, macOS), it is still possible to use ordinary command line options when there is `StreamingAssets/piglet-viewer-args.txt` file in your project.
 Options specified on the command line are appended to the options specified in `StreamingAssets/piglet-viewer-args.txt`.

 ## Navigating the Source Code

 The best starting point for understanding the PigletViewer code is the `GameManager` class in [`Assets/PigletViewer/Scripts/GameManager.cs`](Assets/PigletViewer/Scripts/GameManager.cs).
-This class is responsible for starting glTF import tasks and for setting up callbacks that track import progress, handle import errors, and handle successful completion of a glTF import. `GameManager` also handles running scripts that implement platform-specific behaviour, namely `AndroidGameManager`, `WebGlGameManager`, and `WindowsGameManager`.
+This class is responsible for starting glTF import tasks and for setting up callbacks that track import progress, handle import errors, and handle successful completion of a glTF import. `GameManager` also handles running scripts that implement platform-specific behaviour (e.g. `WindowsGameManager`).
 Depending on the target platform of your game/application, it may be useful to look at those classes as well.

 # Licenses and Attributions